 Jan 14, All Day Shooting, including Sunset

 Jan 16, 9:00 AM – 12:30 PM – Workflow, Post-Processing

 Jan 16, 12:30 PM – 1:30 PM – Lunch Break

 Jan 16, 1:30 PM – 6:00 PM – Critique, Photo Evaluation

 Please note that the above schedule is subject to change – any changes to the schedule will be emailed in advance to all workshop participants.

-Please note that although we will be traveling by cars to all the photo spots, some moderate hiking will be needed, particularly in areas like Mesquite Flat Sand Dunes and Badwater Basin.
+Please note that although we will be traveling by cars to all the photo spots, some moderate to intensive hiking will be needed, particularly in areas like Mesquite Flat Sand Dunes and Badwater Basin.
 In some areas, prolonged hiking for 3-4 miles on rough terrain might be required!
-Therefore, we require our workshop participants to be in good general health condition to enjoy the workshop in full.
+Therefore, we require our workshop participants to be in good health condition.
 You will be asked to drink a lot of water / fluids during the workshop to avoid dehydration, headaches and other problems associated with the desert climate.
-We will be requiring each participant to sign a “Release of Liability” form on the first day of the workshop and the instructors will go over park rules and regulations as well, as required by the National Park Service.
+We will be requiring each participant to sign some forms on the first day of the workshop and the instructors will go over park rules and regulations as well, as required by the National Park Service.

 In order to sign up for the above workshop, please use our secure Workshop Registration page.

-Please note that the workshop fees are fully refundable until August 1st of 2017.
+Please note that the workshop fees are fully refundable up until 90 days prior to the workshop.
 We will not be able to provide a refund after this date due to planning and coordination issues.
 In the event of workshop cancellation due to unforeseen circumstances (natural disaster, government closures, injury, death, etc), collected workshop fees will be refunded (minus potential processing fees and permits acquired in advance).
 Photography Life will not be held responsible for airfare and other potential expenses incurred due to workshop cancellation.